honggzb/Study-General/IDE/VSCode/my-vsCode.md

  Quokka.js                   | Quokka is a debugging tool that gives live feedback on the code
                              | you are writing for javascript
- Better Comments             | colorful comment
+ Better Comments             | colorful comment *Template String Converter   | convert Javascript/Typescript quotes to backticks when ${ has been entered within a string
 ```

 ### 功能性